google/osv.dev/vulnfeeds/cmd/combine-to-osv/README.md

 #### Considerations

-This statically overrides the record generated, any and all of the inputs for this record will be diregarded from this point forward.
+This statically overrides the record generated, meaning any and all of the inputs for this record will be diregarded.
+The record will no longer change.

 #### Procedure